tenzir/tenzir/web/docs/understand/data-model/type-system.md

 The field type is any VAST type.

-Optionality of a field is reflected by its type.

 ### Optionality

 All types are optional in that there exists an additional `null` data point in